pocketsync/pocketsync/pocketsync_flutter/README.md

 PocketSync is a powerful Flutter package that enables seamless data synchronization across devices without managing backend infrastructure.
 It works with SQLite databases and handles all the complexities of data synchronization for you.

-> **Note:** PocketSync is currently in Early Alpha.
-The API may undergo changes as we refine the service.
+> **Note:** PocketSync is currently in alpha.
+The system is under active development and should not be considered reliable for production use.
+Features and APIs may change without notice.

 ## Features